ChrisASay/SF_Technical/README.md

 ## Includes
 - Terraform for VM creation
-- Ansible for configuration & hardening
+- Ansible for configuration AND hardening
 - UFW firewall setup

 ## Usage